KaiAragaki/kai/content/blog/2021-12-15-surviving-without-survminer/index.markdown

 # PS

 In a future blog posts, I may go over how to replicate other features typically provided by `survminer`, like including p-values on plots.

+# Thanks

+The thumbnail photo was taken by <a href="https://unsplash.com/@david113?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">David Tip</a> on <a href="https://unsplash.com/s/photos/desert-island?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

+Thank you David Robinson, Alboukadel Kassambara, and the entire tidyverse team for producing excellent tools!